deltachat/securejoin/source/new.rst

-To withstand network adversaries, peers must verify each other's keys to establish trustable e2e-encrypted communication.
+To withstand network adversaries, peers must verify each other's keys to establish guaranteed e2e-encrypted communication.
 In this section we describe protocols to securely setup a contact and to securely add a user to a group.

-Establishing trustable e2e-encrypted communication is particularly difficult in group communications where more than two peers communicate with each other.
+Establishing guaranteed e2e-encrypted communication is particularly difficult in group communications where more than two peers communicate with each other.